-- Define the overall time frame, objective, scope, target group and approach for the training programme. - Decide whether the training will be designed as a daytime, evening or week- end course, and whether it will be on-the-job training, training as part of ongoing refresher courses, or training integrated in training programmes for new Customs officers.
-Define the duration of each training programme. - In planning, take into account the different ports of entry, the number of training workshops to be held and the number of trainees.
-Determine where the training will be held that is, will it be held in the capital or in the differ- ent ports of entry? - Consult and co-ordinate with the resource persons, participants and other relevant stakeholders. - Determine appropriate milestones and deadlines such as recruiting the presenters, selecting the participants, providing the venue, preparing and reproducing the training materials and briefing the media.
+- Define the overall time frame, objective, scope, target group and approach for the training programme. - Decide whether the training will be designed as a daytime, evening or weekend course, and whether it will be on-the-job training, training as part of ongoing refresher courses, or training integrated in training programmes for new Customs officers.
+Define the duration of each training programme. - In planning, take into account the different ports of entry, the number of training workshops to be held and the number of trainees. - Consult and co-ordinate with the resource persons, participants and other relevant stakeholders. - Determine appropriate milestones and deadlines such as recruiting the presenters, selecting the participants, providing the venue, preparing and reproducing the training materials and briefing the media.

 - Determine the financial, human and physical resources available, and estimate the resources needed to organise the training.
 Compromises may be needed to accommodate the required resources within the available funding. - Define the contents and agenda of the training module, and identify the necessary training materials and tools. - In the concept note, summarise the objective, scope, target group, approach and contents of the training programme.
-Also explain the organisational arrangements and indicate the training location and dates. - The concept note is useful for informing presenters and participants about the training programme, and it also can be used as a training announcement and briefing material for the media. - In planning, consider local habits such as festival seasons or peaks in the workload, as well as the usual working time of the participants, which will differ from country to country.
+Also explain the organisational arrangements and indicate the training location and dates. - In planning, consider local habits such as festival seasons or peaks in the workload, as well as the usual working time of the participants, which will differ from country to country.
 Also consider local traffic conditions.